Telephone phobia: Coping and avoidance strategies

 Coping strategies may consist of planning the conversation ahead of time and rehearsing, writing or noting down what needs to be said.
 Anxiety may be lessened by having privacy in which to make a call, so that the sufferer need not be concerned about the conversation being overheard.

 Associated avoidance behaviour may include asking others (e.g. relatives at home) to take phone calls and exclusively using answering machines.
 The rise in the use of electronic text-based communication (the Internet, email and text messaging) has given many sufferers alternative means of communication that they may find considerably less stressful than the phone.
 At the same time, members of a younger generation who have grown up with digital communication increasingly find both making or receiving phone calls "intrusive", preferring to use media that allow them to "participate in the conversation at the pace [they] choose".
 In the 2019 survey, 61% of UK millennial office workers reported that they would "display physical, anxiety-induced behaviours when they're the only ones in the office and the phone rings".
+A 2024 survey in the UK found that one quarter of respondents aged 18–34 admitted that they had never answered a call to their mobile phone.
+A spokesperson for price comparison service Uswitch, who conducted the survey, commented "Gen Z and younger millennials increasingly prefer 'low pressure' voice notes, which signal there is less urgency to respond."

 Sufferers may find it helpful to explain the nature of the phobia to friends, so that a failure to respond to messages is not misinterpreted as rudeness or an unwillingness to communicate.